Woman found dead, with her unconscious husband, among maggots in Henderson Road flat

 SINGAPORE – Police are investigating a case of unnatural death at Block 93 Henderson Road.

-Speaking to Shin Min News Daily, a neighbour, who gave his name only as Mr Xu, said he noticed an odd smell emanating from the flat for at least a week before the body was discovered.
+Speaking to Shin Min Daily News, a neighbour, who gave his name only as Mr Xu, said he noticed an odd smell emanating from the flat for at least a week before the body was discovered.

 Unable to bear the odour any more, Mr Xu – who lives in the opposite unit – called the police on Saturday morning.

-He also knocked on the woman’s door, which opened after he pushed on it lightly, and he saw that the flat floor was covered with maggots.
+He also knocked on the woman’s door, which opened after he pushed on it lightly, and he saw that the floor of the flat was covered with maggots.

 The police said they were alerted to the incident at 10.17am.
 SCDF said it received a call for assistance about 20 minutes later.